project-hatohol/hatohol/server/README.md

 NOTE: You have to restart qpidd after you edit /etc/qpid/qpiid.acl.

-(0.3) Create directory to save PID file.
+(0.3) Create a directory to save a PID file.

     # mkdir -p /usr/local/var/run